Frequently Asked Questions

 Read the complete policy.

 Protection from discrimination based on sexual orientation is part of the University rules.
-Anyone who feels he or she has been discriminated against based on this issue should be referred to the Diversity and Equal Opportunity office.
+Anyone who feels he or she has been discriminated against based on this issue should be referred to the Diversity, Inclusion and Equal Opportunity office.

 What is USF's Policy regarding sexual harassment?